mcshaz/esm-date-input-polyfill/README.md

 `value` *property*.

-    If you don't want that, one potential workaround is to change the attribute upon form submission:
+    If you don't want that, one potential workaround is to change the attribute back to the property value upon form submission:
     ```js
     el.form.addEventListener('submit', (e)=> el.setAttribute('value', el.value));
     ```